akhargha/FUT.AI/README.md

 ## Introduction

 FUT.AI is an innovative platform designed to revolutionize the way content is generated and consumed.
-The project utilizes advanced algorithms to score and aggregate data, providing a seamless experience from authentication to content delivery on the cloud.
+The project uses advanced algorithms to score and aggregate data, providing a seamless experience from authentication to content delivery in the cloud.

 ## Project Overview